WEN vs Westinghouse

 Who Should Choose WEN?

-WEN may appeal to budget-conscious buyers who want a wide selection of models to choose from.
-With 81 published generators in its catalog, WEN covers a broad range of sizes and configurations, which can be helpful for shoppers with very specific requirements.
-Its best value model, the 56280iX, scores a competitive 6.9, suggesting that WEN can occasionally deliver solid performance at an attractive price point.
+WEN may appeal to buyers who prioritize having a large selection of models to browse and who are working within a tight budget.
+With 81 published generators in its catalog, WEN covers a broad range of sizes and configurations, which can be helpful for shoppers with very specific or niche requirements.
+Its best value model, the GN5602X, scores a 6.4, which is a passable option for occasional or light-duty use.

 Who Should Choose Westinghouse?